Fractured Magic: Chapter Twenty-One

 “Oh!
 Yes, I see.
 You’re too kind,” Gareth said.
 “I didn’t know they taught you how to do that in Alfheimr.
 Joke, that is.”

 Despite himself, Leandros’ lips twitched up into a smile.
-The ending of that meeting — and Ivor’s expression as he stormed out behind Evelyne — had significantly lightened his mood.
+The ending of that meeting—and Ivor’s expression as he stormed out behind Evelyne—had significantly lightened his mood.
 “They don’t, of course.
-There are laws against humor of all kinds in the capital.
-Tease the wrong person and you’ll end up on the gallows,” he said.
+The capital even has laws against humor.
+Tease the wrong person and you’ll end up on the gallows,” he joked some more.
 “Fortunately for you, we’re not in the capital.
 Would you be free for drinks this evening?”

 “I could make the time.”
 Leandros paused, then, remembering something.
-“About McDermott – I know he was to be your personal guard.
+“About Will McDermott—I know he was to be your personal guard.
 Has your sister mentioned getting you a replacement?”

 “She has, in fact.
 I recommended a friend of mine for the job.”

-“Yes,” Gareth said after a moment’s thought.
+“Yes,” Gareth answered after a moment’s thought.
 “But when Ms. Corscia said—”

 “Do you trust Ms. Corscia?”